C4ptainCrunch/thesis/source/index.rst

    A typical Awale board in the initial state with both players on their side of the board.

 .. todo:: Explain here what i'm going to do in my thesis, why it is interesting and why it is new.
+(Will be done at the very end, at the same time as the abstract)

 In :numref:`sec:awale`, we present Awale in detail.
 We then introduce Game Theory frameworks in :numref:`sec:game-theory`.
 :numref:`sec:ai-awale` reviews various approaches to solve Awale: retrograde analysis, :math:`\alpha\beta`-pruning Minimax, and basic Monte Carlo Tree Search.